-Construction to start on Britain’s high-speed rail project
+Construction starts on Britain’s high-speed rail project

 Rail travel has collapsed amid the pandemic, with commuters padding to their kitchen tables for teleworking rather than getting on a train.
 In the meantime, all revenue and cost risks from existing rail franchises were transferred to the U.K., Scottish and Welsh governments in March to ensure services stayed afloat — costing taxpayers at least 3.5 billion pounds.

-Construction on the new high-speed railway was given the final go-ahead in February, despite the project being chronically over budget.
+Construction on the new high-speed railway was given the final go-ahead by Prime Minister Boris Johnson in February, despite the project being chronically over budget.
 Work will begin with stations and tunnels, followed by the main viaducts and bridges.

-“With the start of construction, the reality of high-speed journeys joining up Britain’s biggest cities in the North and Midlands and using that connectivity to help level up the country has just moved a step closer,” HS2 Ltd chief executive Mark Thurston said.
+“Transport connectivity is at the heart of the build back better, build back faster and build back greener recovery,” Johnson said as he attended the opening event.